ThrivingKings/Formly/README.md

 Formly
 =======

 The form glamorizer for jQuery was written by Daniel Raftery.
+You transform your forms in beautiful css stylish with little steps.

 How to use